Descent098/ahd/docs/advanced-usage.md

 ### ZSH, fish etc.

 There are plans to fully support zsh and fish in the future .
 A temporary solution is to use a module called [docopt-completion](https://github.com/Infinidat/infi.docopt_completion) (install using ```pip install infi.docopt-completion```).
 Once installed you can run ```docopt-completion ahd``` to generate autocompletion on the **TOP-LEVEL** (register, docs, config) commands.
-Unfortunately there is no solution for autocompletion on ahd registered commands (yet).
+Unfortunately there is no solution for autocompletion on ahd registered commands for these shells (yet).